 Leadership and commitment from senior management is essential for the successful implementation of the Health, Safety & Environment Management System.
 HSE awareness is actively communicated and encouraged throughout the organisation at all levels of management and operational staff.

-Third Energy has been drilling, developing and producing gas in North Yorkshire for over 20 years with an excellent safety record and we are compliant with national and international health and safety regulations.
+Third Energy has been drilling, developing and producing gas in North Yorkshire for over 20 years with an excellent safety record as well as being compliant with national and international health and safety regulations.

 For the past two decades, we have operated onshore without any significant incidents in our areas of operation.

 Third Energy aims to minimise any adverse impacts on the environment.
-It is important to us to maintain our excellent, 20 year record of our operations having a minimal environmental impact.
+It is important to us to maintain our excellent record of approaching 25 years, of our operations having a minimal environmental impact.

 This is achieved through a combination of inter-dependent factors: from the commitment of the senior management and responsible behaviour of each individual working at our site, to the business to design and maintenance of facilities to the regulatory environment.

 Identifying potential risks and impacts to the environment at the start of a project is fundamental to ensuring that they are reduced to a minimum.

 Whether or not a formal Environmental Risk Assessment (ERA) is required, consideration of the environment is an integral part of planning operations.
 We will always use our knowledge and that of third party experts to assess the potential impact and identify optimum mitigation measures.
 This could cover:

 Archaeology and Cultural Heritage